 Russell Investments, a Seattle-based company owned by Northwestern Mutual Life Insurance Co., started adding IPOs on a quarterly, rather than annual basis in recent years to help reduce turnover on the rebalancing day, according to a statement on Russell’s website.

-Banks, insurers and brokerages will see their weighting increase the most among 10 industries in the Russell 1000 as companies such as MFA Financial Inc. (MFA) migrate from the Russell 2000 of smaller stocks, according to ITG and Credit Suisse.
+Banks, insurers and brokerages will see their weighting increase the most among 10 industries in the Russell 1000 as companies such as MFA Financial Inc. (MFA:US) migrate from the Russell 2000 of smaller stocks, according to ITG and Credit Suisse.
 ITG says technology companies will see the biggest decline, while Credit Suisse said it would be the consumer-staples group.

 The Russell changes may have the potential to increase price swings on the rebalancing day, according to Rene Casis, who manages exchange-traded funds based on Russell indexes in San Francisco for BlackRock.
 His firm runs 16 Russell-based ETFs with combined assets of $71 billion.